CordGenics/SOLARA-BETA/README.md

 3. Click on "Manage settings."
 4. Disable "Real-time protection."
 After that, unzip the file using WinRAR or 7-Zip.

+## DISCLAIMER

+SOLARA is for educational purposes only, intended to help server owners develop a "hacker defense" attitude.
+This tool comes without any warranty.

 ### last step: